hegedusm/terra-toolkit-boneyard/docs/TerraWDIOTestDetailsReporter.md

 - Locale, Form Factor, Browsers and Theme of the tests

-- Name of the tests, whether they've succeeded or failed and the screenshot link
+- Name of the tests, screenshot link, whether they've succeeded or failed if failed shows the error information

 **WDIO test output Directory**
-Terra WDIO Test Details Reporter logs the WDIO test output in tests/wdio/reports/details or test/wdio/reports/details depending on whether tests or test is the directory that contains specs
+Terra WDIO Test Details Reporter logs the WDIO test output in tests/wdio/reports or test/wdio/reports depending on whether tests or test is the directory that contains specs

 **Check for Mono Repo**
 Terra WDIO Test Details Reporter assumes mono-repo will have packages directory in the root folder